 unrest, or of a complaint to the emperor 'Tiberius,' by the Jews,

-He clearly did not like the Jewish leaders, and perhaps, none of the Jews.
-This, in addition to the Jews blackmailing him into doing their dirty work, in crucifying Jesus with no legal cause, caused Pilate to retaliate.
+He did not like the Jewish leaders, and perhaps, none of the Jews.
+The Jews had blackmailed him into doing their dirty work in crucifying Jesus with no legal reason and caused Pilate to retaliate.

 In an act of revenge, Pilate had the title, "King of the Jews" placed on Jesus' cross.
 He later had a coin minted with the image of one of the most hated Roman leaders, "Tiberius," bearing the augur's wand, a pagan symbol that was despised by the Jews.